 The WBS should represent the entire scope of work for the project.
 This should include all products defined in the project's authorized work scope.
 This also means that correlation must exist between WBS content definition and all referenced requirement and specification documents.
-It is not uncommon for the organization performing the systems engineering function to develop a functional block diagram depicting the requirements per the NASA Systems Engineering Handbook (current revision), and then correlate the diagram in developing a product-oriented WBS congruent with the established templates located in NPR 7120.5 (Appendix H), NPR 7120.7, and NPR 7120.8 (Appendix K).
-While not always necessary, it is useful for ensuring that all desired functionality is included.
+It is not uncommon for the organization performing the systems engineering function to develop a functional block diagram depicting the requirements per the NASA Systems Engineering Handbook (current revision), and then correlate the diagram in developing a product-oriented WBS congruent with the established templates located in NPR 7120.5 (Appendix H), and NPR 7120.8 (Appendix I).
+(Although NPR 7120.7 no longer references the WBS, there is a sample Software Project structure within this document, as well as an IT project template in Appendix C.) While not always necessary, it is useful for ensuring that all desired functionality is included.

 Another very useful tool for WBS development is a cross-reference matrix (see Figure 3-5).
 This matrix typically would have two axes: one horizontal and one vertical.
 Along one axis a reference to a section or paragraph in the document or documents containing the product definition is listed.
 Along the other axis the proposed WBS elements are listed.
 An "X" is then placed in the matrix at each intersection of a requirement and a WBS element.
 A look across the matrix from the WBS element perspective can quickly identify elements with no corresponding requirement.
 This condition would indicate work that is not a part of the required scope and should be removed or formally added to the requirements.
-A look across the matrix from the requirements.
-A look
+A look across the matrix from the requirements document or documents perspective will indicate any areas where work scope has not been included in the WBS.

-Work Breakdown Structure Cros s-Reference e Matri x

-Pr og rar n: Flight Project Vehicle C ontract No: XX XX-XX- XXXX
+Pro og rar a: Flight Project Vehicle C Contract No: XX XX-XX- XXXX

 WBS Element

-WBS Code 1 ev 3 5 Description Responsible CAM SOWPa ragraph / Requir ements Re eference
+WBS Code 1 ev 3 5 Description Responsible CAM SOWPa ragraph / Requir ements R eference

 123456 х Flight Project Vehicle Kerby

 123456.06 x Spacecraft Poole

-123456.06.01 Х Spacecraft Management Poole Х
+123456.06.01 х Spacecraft Management Poole Х

 123456.06.02 x Propulsion Fleming х

-123456.06.03 х Architecture Richards Х
+123456.06.03 x Architecture Richards Х

-123456.06.04 x Avionics Cucarola Х
+123456.06.04 x Avionics Cucarola х

 123456.06.05 х Thermal Control Terrell Х

-123456.06.05.01 x Passive Thermal Control Terrell х
+123456.06.05.01 x Passive Thermal Control Terrell Х

 123456.06.05.02 х Active Thermal Control Terrell Х

 123456.06.05.02.01 x Active Thermal Control Pumps Terrell Х

 123456.06.05.02.02 х Active Thermal Control Piping & Valves Terrell Х

 123456.06.05.02.03 x Active Thermal Control Radiator Terrell Х

 3.12.01 3.12.02 3.12.03 3.12.04 3.12.05